Antiseptics are used to kill or eliminate microorganisms and/or inactivate viruses on living tissues (intact or broken skin and mucous membranes).

 After the pre-disinfection step:

-– Immerse the material in a detergent-disinfectant solution intended for medical devices and instruments1 (for correct dilution and soak times, follow manufacturer’s directions).
+- Immerse the material in a detergent-disinfectant solution intended for medical devices and instruments a Citation a.
+For example a quaternary ammonium detergent-disinfectant. (for correct dilution and soak times, follow manufacturer’s directions).
 Scrub with a soft, non abrasive brush.
 Use a bottle brush for hollow devices, or irrigate with a syringe.
 Rinse with clean water, drain and dry with a clean, dry, lint-free cloth.

 - Wash (as above) with detergent and rinse with clean water.
 Then soak in 0.1% available chlorine solution for 20 minutes (use a timer).
 Comply with recommended soak times and concentrations (risk of corrosion of metal instruments).
 Rinse with clean water, drain and dry with a clean, dry, lint-free cloth.